maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 \- Ethan Marcotte, [Responsive Web Design][RWD Book], p.9

 Let's take a look at these three components one by one starting with flexible grids.

-Before we move on I want to also recommend the following resources:
+Before we move on I want to first recommend the following resources to keep in your back pocket:

 - [This Is Responsive][]
 - [Responsive Design][]

 ### Flexible Grids

-"A flexible, grid-based layout" is a layout that proportionally responds via CSS to the context in which the page is drawn.
-In other words the grids dimensions are flexible and change proportionately as a screen size changes.
-It does so through the use of percentages or em's in declaring a containers dimensions, margins, and/or padding.
+"A flexible, grid-based layout" is a layout whose grid dimensions change proportionately as a screen size changes.
+For example if its width on a desktop were 960px maybe on a tablet it changes to 768px.
+In other words, it proportionally responds via CSS to the context in which the page is drawn.
+It does this through the use of percentages or em's (relative measurements) in declaring a containers dimensions, margins, and/or padding.

 Ethan recommends using percentages which are determined by taking the target width and dividing it by the context in which that width proportionally responds to.